ga-wdi-boston/json-into-08/README.md

 By the end of this, students should be able to:

+- Write JSON by hand and validate it using a 3rd-party JSON validator.
 - Convert JavaScript objects to JSON, and vice versa.
 - Parse JSON, iterate over the resulting object, and use jQuery to append multiple HTML elements.

+## Prerequisites

+- JavaScript Objects

 ## JSON :: Overview